Esinko/AstroneerRconClient/README.md

 - "newplayer", Emitted when a new player joins the server.
 Arguments: Object<\Player>
 - "save", Emitted when the game is saved.
 Arguments: Object<\Save>
 - "setsave", Emitted when the active save changes.
 Arguments: Object<\Save>
 This list does not include the "error" event.
-For more information see: (Errors and bugs)[Errors-and-bugs]
+For more information see: (Errors and bugs)[errors-and-bugs]

 ## Functions
 List of functions in the Client class